 Most outlandish flavour: The chocolate is pretty outlandish.

 Of course Borough Market would have a proper Italian gelateria, and 3Bis has its roots in Rimini.
-You can choose from two flavours in the two smaller sizes, or three flavours for £4.60, plus you get a wafer and the option of liquid chocolate drizzled into the base of your cup.
+You can choose from two flavours in the two smaller sizes, or three flavours if you pay a bit more, plus you get a wafer and the option of liquid chocolate drizzled into the base of your cup.
 We tried the coconut bounty flavour which has bits of coconut and chocolate mashed into the ice cream and feels gimmicky compared to our other choice, the velvety smooth mascarpone and figs. That’s a proper, grown up ice cream.